Marvellous MVPs: What They Are and Why You Need OneApp development, Software Development | 0 comments | by Erin Quilliam

 Furthermore, if you are launching a product to fulfil a specific need or gap in the market, an MVP provides the quickest method of developing and launching a functional end-product.
 This allows you the competitive edge, being able to deploy a solution before your competitors.

 MVPs can also be used in the development of prototypes, not just end products.
-You can read more about MVPs as software prototypes here.
+You can read more about MVPs vs software prototypes here.

 If you would like to find out more about developing an MVP for your business, you can book a free discovery session.
 The session is an opportunity for you to discuss the feasibility of your idea with us, and we’ll give you in-depth advice and guidance about how you can develop your MVP.

 Our rapid development process means you can develop an app in just eight weeks, for one fee.

-Book your discovery session today for a discount on developing your digital MVP.Tags: application development, bespoke software development, minimum viable product, mobile app development, MVP, rapid application development, software development, web app development
+Book your discovery session today to start developing your own digital MVP.Tags: application development, bespoke software development, minimum viable product, mobile app development, MVP, rapid application development, software development, web app development